-You will be asked to complete a Learning, Literacy and Numeracy assessment.
+You are asked to complete a Learning, Literacy and Numeracy assessment.
 The assessment will take you about 50 - 60 minutes or so and you should have a pen, paper and calculator with you to complete this task.
 Be aware that if you have any hearing problems we recommend you use a headset to help you hear all instructions and the audio in the questions.

 ASQA Implementation Information

-In response to the following sections of the standards we have implemented the LLN Robot system to manage our assessments and support of learners regarding their language, literacy and numeracy needs.
+In response to the following sections of the standards, we have implemented the LLN Robot system to manage our assessments and support of learners regarding their language, literacy and numeracy needs.